RobertTheMagnificent/scrib/README.md

 IRC is no longer the main focus of scrib, but rather, one of the several ways to interact.

-As of version 1.0.0, this is considered final.
-We are moving on to a complete rewrite.
+Post 1.1 release, we are migrating the scrib brain system to mysql to alleviate a great many problems.

 What You'll Need
 ----------------